 Vintages 2009 or 2011-2014 are excellent.
 If you go for a 2015 vintage, it may be more tannic because of the heat of the summer that year.
 However, it is still excellent.
 Top brands producing Cabernet Sauvignon in Chile include Santa Rita, Lapostolle, Veramonte, Emiliana, Montes, San Pedro, and Concha y Toro.

-Chile makes Chardonnay with tropical flavors, much like you would find in California, but it has crisper, sharper acidity because of the cool ocean breezes.
-You can expect refreshing flavors like baked peach, pineapple, lemon, or meringue with a creamy finish.
+Chile makes Chardonnay with tropical flavours, much like you would find in California, but it has crisper, sharper acidity because of the cool ocean breezes.
+You can expect refreshing flavours like baked peach, pineapple, lemon, or meringue with a creamy finish.